OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 ### Ubuntu 22.04

 :::hint
 Ubuntu 22.04 is currently the `Ubuntu (default)` image.
 If you are having issues with your deployments using Ubuntu 22.04, you can revert your Dynamic Worker pool(s) to use Ubuntu 18.04.
-However, note that this is only a temporary workaround as Ubuntu 18.04 images will be removed on 1 April 2023.
-Please refer to [planned transition to Ubuntu 22.04](https://www.example.com/TODO) for further details.
+However, note that this is only a temporary workaround as Ubuntu 18.04 images will be removed on 3 April 2023.
+Please refer to [Ubuntu 18.04 end-of-life](/docs/infrastructure/workers/dynamic-worker-pools/ubuntu-1804-end-of-life.md) for further details.
 :::

 Each `Ubuntu Server 22.04` worker is provisioned with a baseline of tools including (but not limited to):

+- .NET 6
 - Docker (latest)
 - Powershell Core (latest)
 - Python 3 (latest)